These two commands are equivalent. # In this docs, they might both be used, but you can choose either one that you prefer. viztracer my_script.py # OR python3 -m viztracer my_script.py

 Circular Buffer Size¶

-VizTracer used circular buffer to store the entries.
+VizTracer uses a circular buffer to store the entries.
 When there are too many entries, it will only store the latest ones so you know what happened

-Notice it also takes significant amount of RAM when VizTracer is tracing the program.
+Notice it also takes a significant amount of RAM when VizTracer is tracing the program.

 VizTracer will preallocate about